 This post may contain affiliate links.
 This means that if you click on a link and go on to make a purchase, I may receive a small commission (at no additional cost to you).
 Please read my disclosure policy for more details.

 It's not long until Easter!
 Here's a round up of some of the play and craft ideas that we love at this time of year.

 In amongst the cute crafts and Easter play we also love to share the Easter story!
-The Seriously Surprising Story from the Bible Society explains it so well for children.
-You can watch the animated version below.
+Here is an animated version below.

 And if you'd like a home-based Easter Egg Hunt you can download our free printable here.

 We love play dough and had such fun with this Easter play dough invitation last year!
 Home made play dough is so easy to make and is so much nicer than shop bought stuff!
 Find our play dough recipe here.
 To make pastel colours like these, just add a very small amount of food colouring to each batch.
 You can find these play dough cutters linked in my Amazon storefronts.

 This is a fun craft for toddlers and pre-schoolers involving pasta shapes.
 I prepared this painted pasta ahead of time (see my how to colour pasta post) and then provided white glue to stick on the various pieces to the cardboard egg.
 I helped my toddler by squeezing out the glue in lines across the egg and then she placed the pasta on-top.
 It was a great work out for her fingers and the results were lovely

 If you have any of these cute little chicks that are everywhere at Easter why not set up a little world for them.
 Small world play is great for encouraging story telling and imaginative play!